csf-dev/CSF.Validation/CSF.Validation.Documentation/articles/DefiningValidators.md

 # Defining validators

+Fundamentally, a validator is a service which executes a collection of independent validation rules upon an object and returns the result.
-Conceptually, a validator is a collection of validation rules to be executed, along with their interdependencies.
-In CSF.Validation this is called _a validation manifest_.
+In this validation framework a validator is created from information about those rules and any configuration related to those rules.
+This information is called _a validation manifest_.

+## Rules

-Each _[validation rule]_ which is used in a validation manifest should be written within a .NET class.
-These classes must implement at least one of the two rule interfaces.
+Each _[validation rule]_ in the validation manifest is a .NET class.
+These rule classes must implement at least one of two generic interfaces:

-Whilst it is possible to create a validation manifest by-hand it's more common to write either [a validation builder] or to use [the validation model].
-The builder is by-far the easiest and best approach when the collection and application of the rules can be described reliably using code.
-The validation model is more suited to dynamic, validation-as-data scenarios.
-Using the model, the rules which are applied may be stored in a serialised or data-oriented format, thus could be manipulated and altered by the application itself.
+* [`IRule<TValidated>`]
+* [`IRule<TValidated, TParent>`]

 [validation rule]:WritingValidationRules.md
+[`IRule<TValidated>`]:xref
+[`IRule<TValidated, TParent>`]:xref

+## Defining a validation manifest

+The simplest and most clear way to define a validation manifest is via the declarative/fluent API provided by [a validator builder].
+This is _the recommended approach_ if the validator manifest model is not required.

+For occasions where the rules to execute or their configuration must be dynamic, [the validator manifest model] is available to define a validation manifest from a data-oriented approach.

-[a validation builder]:WritingValidationBuilders.md
+[a validator builder]:WritingValidationBuilders.md
-[the validation model]:UsingTheValidationModel.md
+[the validator manifest model]:UsingTheValidationModel.md